3 Days in Tokyo – Your First Visit to Japan’s Capital

 How to Get Around Tokyo?

-WALK: Walking is typically the best way to get around Tokyo if you’re already in the neighborhood you’re planning to explore, but to initially reach that borough you’re usually better off taking public transportation or a taxi.
+WALK: Walking is typically the best way to get around during a 3 day itinerary for Tokyo if you’re already in the neighborhood you’re planning to explore, but to initially reach that borough you’re usually better off taking public transportation or a taxi.
 As a rule of thumb, walking is usually the best way to go if the distance to your destination is anywhere between 20 to 30 minutes — and who wouldn’t want to stroll by the towering skyscrapers of Tokyo?

 TAXI: After first arriving in Japan, we leaned heavily on taxis as our initial transportation method to get a lay of the land before attempting to use the subway.
 While this was a bit costly off the bat—especially when commuting from Haneda Airport—this approach allowed us to build up confidence until we eventually used the subway for the remainder of our trip.
 To secure a ride, calling a cab on Uber is usually the easier way to go since you can see the estimated wait time and fare up front.
 Otherwise, hail taxis off the street like you would in any other city, or request a cab in your hotel lobby.